nayanj2221/Quanto_Gladiators/Quanto_Gladiators/1_Classical GB/README.md

 # Classical Galton Board Simulation

-   This folder contains the Classical Galton Board simulation (Task 1) for the Quantum Walks and Monte Carlo project, part of WISER 2025 in collaboration with the National Nuclear Laboratory (NNL).
-The simulation uses Monte Carlo methods to model random walks, producing a binomial distribution that mirrors neutron scattering in nuclear reactors, a key application for NNL’s reactor design and safety efforts.
+Welcome to the **Classical Galton Board** project!
+This initiative is part of the **Quantum Walks and Monte Carlo** program, submitted for WISER 2025 in collaboration with the National Nuclear Laboratory (NNL).
+Our simulation uses Monte Carlo methods to model random walks, creating a binomial distribution that closely resembles neutron scattering in nuclear reactors—an important aspect of NNL’s work in reactor design and safety.

 ## Overview

-The Galton Board is a device where balls fall through rows of pegs, randomly moving left or right, forming a binomial distribution that approximates a Gaussian curve with more layers.
-This random walk process is similar to Monte Carlo neutron transport, where neutrons scatter through reactor materials.
-Our simulation in classical_galton_box.ipynb uses Monte Carlo methods to track ball paths, modeling neutron-like behavior in a simplified form.
+The Galton Board is a captivating device where balls drop through a series of pegs, bouncing left or right in a random manner.
+As the number of layers increases, the distribution of balls forms a binomial distribution that approximates a Gaussian curve.
+This random walk process is similar to **Monte Carlo neutron transport**, where neutrons scatter through materials in a reactor.
+In the `classical_galton_box.ipynb` notebook, we simulate this process using Monte Carlo methods, tracking the paths of the balls to produce distributions that mimic neutron flux in nuclear reactors.

 ## Application to Monte Carlo Neutron Transport

-Our classical simulation directly relates to neutron transport in nuclear reactors, a critical focus for NNL:
+The classical Galton Board simulation has a direct connection to neutron transport, which is crucial for NNL’s nuclear reactor research:

-Neutron Scattering: Each ball’s random path in the Galton Board represents a neutron’s trajectory as it collides with atoms in a reactor core or moderator (e.g., graphite, uranium).
+- **Neutron Scattering**: Each ball's random path represents a neutron's trajectory as it collides with atoms in reactor materials, such as uranium fuel and graphite moderators.
-Monte Carlo Method: The simulation samples random left/right moves, akin to Monte Carlo tracking of neutron paths to predict flux (neutron flow) or shielding effectiveness.
+- **Monte Carlo Method**: The simulation randomly chooses left (-1) or right (+1) moves at each layer, mimicking how Monte Carlo methods track neutron paths to predict neutron flux or shielding effectiveness.
-Relevance to NNL: This model provides a baseline for understanding neutron behavior, which is essential for optimizing reactor designs and ensuring safety (e.g., minimizing radiation leakage).
+- **NNL Relevance**: This simulation serves as a foundational model for neutron scattering, essential for optimizing reactor core designs and ensuring safety, including the design of radiation shields.
-Connection to Quantum: This classical simulation sets the stage for quantum walk-based simulations (2_Quantum GB), which could offer faster neutron transport computations, as suggested by Montanaro’s work (arXiv:1504.06987).
+- **Link to Quantum**: The classical simulation sets the stage for quantum walk-based simulations (`2_Quantum GB`), which may offer computational speed-ups for neutron transport, as suggested by Montanaro’s work (arXiv:1504.06987).

 ## Files and Structure

+Here’s what you’ll find in this project:

-classical_galton_box.ipynb: Jupyter notebook implementing the Monte Carlo simulation for the Galton Board, with varying layers (5, 10, 15, 20, 25). results/: galton_box_5_layers.png: Plot for 5 layers.
+- **classical_galton_box.ipynb**: A Jupyter notebook that implements the Monte Carlo simulation for the Galton Board, testing configurations with 5, 10, 15, 20, and 25 layers.
+- **results/**:
+  - `galton_box_5_layers.png`: Histogram for 5 layers.
-galton_box_10_layers.png: Plot for 10 layers.
+  - `galton_box_10_layers.png`: Histogram for 10 layers.
-galton_box_15_layers.png: Plot for 15 layers.
+  - `galton_box_15_layers.png`: Histogram for 15 layers.
-galton_box_20_layers.png: Plot for 20 layers.
+  - `galton_box_20_layers.png`: Histogram for 20 layers.
-galton_box_25_layers.png: Plot for 25 layers.
+  - `galton_box_25_layers.png`: Histogram for 25 layers.

-Classical_README.md: This file, detailing the task and its application.
+- **Classical_README.md**: This document, which details the task and its application to neutron transport.

-## Setup and Running
+## Setup and Running Instructions

-### Prerequisites:
-Ensure dependencies are installed (see main requirements.txt):
+To get started, follow these steps:

+1. **Prerequisites**:
+   - Install the necessary dependencies listed in the root `requirements.txt`:
-NumPy
+     - NumPy (1.26.4)
-Matplotlib
+     - Matplotlib (3.9.2)
+   - Run this command:
+     ```bash

-Run:pip install -r ../requirements.txt
+     pip install -r ../requirements.txt

-### Run the Simulation:
+     ```

+2. **Run the Simulation**:
+   - Launch Jupyter Notebook with the following command:
+     ```bash
-Open the notebook:jupyter notebook classical_galton_box.ipynb
+     jupyter notebook classical_galton_box.ipynb
+     ```

-Execute all cells to generate plots for 5, 10, 15, 20, and 25 layers.
+   - Execute all cells to simulate the Galton Board for 5, 10, 15, 20, and 25 layers, with a default of 10,000 trials.

-### Outputs:
+3. **Outputs**:
-Plots in results/ show binomial distributions, resembling neutron flux patterns in reactors.
+   - The generated plots in the `results/` directory illustrate binomial distributions that resemble neutron flux patterns in reactors.
-Example: galton_box_10_layers.png shows a bell-shaped curve, similar to neutron distribution after scattering.
+   - For instance, `galton_box_10_layers.png` displays a bell-shaped curve, similar to the neutron distribution after scattering.

 ## How It Works

+Here’s a quick overview of how the simulation operates:

+- **Simulation Mechanics**:
-Simulation: The notebook uses Monte Carlo methods to simulate balls falling through a Galton Board.
-For each ball, it randomly chooses left (-1) or right (+1) at each layer, tracking the final position.
+  - The notebook uses Monte Carlo methods to simulate balls falling through a Galton Board.
+  - For each ball, it randomly selects left (-1) or right (+1) at each layer, accumulating the final position.
-### Parameters:
+  - The final positions are plotted as a histogram, forming a binomial distribution.

+- **Parameters**:
-Layers: Number of peg rows (5, 10, 15, 20, 25).
+  - Layers: Number of peg rows (5, 10, 15, 20, 25).
-Trials: Number of balls (e.g., 10,000).
+  - Trials: Number of balls (default: 10,000).

-Output: A histogram of final positions, forming a binomial distribution that approximates a Gaussian curve, mimicking neutron flux in nuclear reactors.
+- **Output**: The histograms display the probability distribution of final positions, approximating a Gaussian curve for higher layers, similar to neutron flux in nuclear reactors.

-Complexity:
+- **Complexity**:
-Time: O(layers * trials), as each ball processes multiple steps.
+  - Time Complexity: O(layers * trials), as each ball processes multiple steps.
-Space: O(trials) for storing positions.
+  - Space Complexity: O(trials) for storing position data.

-### Relevance to WISER 2025
+## Relevance to WISER 2025

-Technical Merit: The simulation accurately models random walks, validated by plots showing binomial distributions.
+- **Technical Merit**: The simulation effectively generates binomial distributions, validated by high-quality plots (DPI=300) that resemble neutron flux patterns.
-Communication: Clear visualizations and documentation explain the neutron transport analogy.
+- **Communication**: Clear visualizations and documentation help explain the neutron transport analogy, making it accessible to judges and researchers alike.
-Novelty: Links Monte Carlo neutron transport to NNL’s reactor design, serving as a baseline for quantum speed-ups in later tasks.
+- **Novelty**: This project connects classical Monte Carlo methods to NNL’s neutron transport challenges, providing a baseline for exploring quantum speed-ups in subsequent tasks.

-### Next Steps
+## Next Steps

+Looking ahead, we plan to:

-Compare with quantum simulations (2_Quantum GB) to explore computational speed-ups for neutron transport.
+- Compare results with quantum simulations in `2_Quantum GB/quantum_galton_box.ipynb` to assess potential speed-ups for neutron transport.
-See task_5_comparison for method-wise analysis, including neutron transport accuracy.
+- Review `task_5_comparison` for a method-wise analysis, including accuracy for neutron transport applications.
-Explore src/educational_tool.ipynb for an interactive explanation of neutron transport using this simulation.
+- Explore `src/educational_tool.ipynb` for an interactive explanation of neutron transport using this simulation.

-### Team
+## Team

-Quanto Gladiators: Up to 3 members, collaborating via Discord.
+- **Quanto Gladiators**: A team of up to 3 members, collaborating via Discord for task division and updates.